JamesWhiteSnow/JamesWhiteSnow.github.io/_pages/about.md

 # 🔥 News

 <font color=blue>
 <b>I am open to collaborating in the fields of data mining and artificial intelligence.
-Please reach out if you are interested.</b>
+Please reach out if you are interested. (ytye@stu.ecnu.edu.cn or yye8@kent.edu)</b>
 </font>
-(ytye@stu.ecnu.edu.cn or yye8@kent.edu)

 <!-- # 🔥 News